 Latest Up-to-Date MBA Rankings:

-U.S. News & World Report (2012): 4
+U.S. News & World Report (2015): 4

-Financial Times (2012): 12 (Global), 6 (U.S.)
+Financial Times (2014): 6

-The Economist (2012): 1 (Global & U.S.)
+The Economist (2014): 1

-It’s worth noting why Chicago retained its top dog status in the BusinessWeek survey.
-The school ranked first in BW’s important employer survey, which accounts for 40% of the ranking, 11th in the graduate satisfaction survey, which also accounts for 40% of the ranking, and fifth in the intellectual capital part of the list which accounts for the remaining 20% of the methodology and measures the publication output of a school’s professors.
+It’s worth noting why Chicago retained its top dog status in the BW survey.
+The school ranked first in BW’s important employer survey, which accounts for 40% of the ranking, 11th in the graduate satisfaction survey, which also accounts for 40% of the ranking, and fifth in the intellectual capital part of the list, which accounts for the remaining 20% of the methodology and measures the publication output of a school’s professors.